1. Home

 The Sunmobile

-Adventures in the Air
+Adventures in the air

 In 1998, a remote-controlled solar airplane dubbed Pathfinder Plus set an altitude record for propeller-driven aircraft when it reached 80,000 feet.
-That record for non-rocket aircraft was broken in 2001 by NASA when they hit 96,000 feet with its solar-electric Helios project.
+That record for non-rocket aircraft was broken in 2001 by NASA when it hit 96,000 feet with its solar-electric Helios project.
 In 2016, the Solar Impulse 2, flown by Bertrand Piccard, completed the first flight around the world by a piloted fixed-wing aircraft using only solar power.

-Domestic Developments
+Domestic developments

 Several government buildings have been partially or fully run by renewable resources.
 For example, President Jimmy Carter had a solar array installed on the White House in 1979, but President Ronald Reagan had them removed a few years later.
 During his first term in 2010, President Barack Obama had a solar panel system and a solar heater installed at the White House.

-In the last decade of the solar power history timeline, several U.S. cities have made the switch to generating electricity with solar and being powered by 100% renewable energy:
+In the last decade of the solar power history timeline, several US cities have made the switch to generating electricity with solar and being powered by 100% renewable energy:

 • Aspen, CO